seniorjoinu/ic-stable-memory/docs/benchmarks.md

 # Benchmarks in real canister using performance counter API
 [Here](../examples/performance_counter) is the canister.
-Run it, open the Candid UI interface and use it to run each method by yourself.
+Run it, open the Candid UI interface and use it to check each method yourself.

 ## `Vec` vs `SVec` vs `SLog`